Dendro-X0/Cadence/README.md

 npm --workspace apps/web run dev
 ```

+- The dev server binds to `0.0.0.0` so you can test on other devices via your LAN IP.
+- In dev, the PWA service worker is emulated; full offline behavior is guaranteed in a production build.

 3) Preview a production build locally:

 ```bash
 npm --workspace apps/web run build npm --workspace apps/web run preview
 ```

+- Use this preview to validate offline: open the preview URL, switch DevTools → Network → Offline, then reload.
+- You should see the app shell and content load from cache; `offline.html` is the final fallback.

 4) (Optional) Build desktop installers after the web app is built: